frostcone/magmaguy.com/wiki/en/elitemobs/info.md

 # What is EliteMobs for?

-EliteMobs aims to extend the end-game of Minecraft by implementing bosses and boss-related content.
+EliteMobs aims to extend the end-game of Minecraft by implementing various boss-related content.

 This means:
-- Dynamic Bosses
+- Dynamic Bosses (Leveled Mobs)
 - Custom Bosses
-- Event Bosses
+- Events
 - Arenas
-- Open-World Dungeons
+- World Based Dungeons
 - Instanced Dungeons
-- Open-World random dungeons (with BetterStructures integration)
+- Open-World Random Dungeons (with BetterStructures integration)
-- Custom Items
+- Custom Items (Elite Items/Loot)
 - ... and more!

-Simultaneously, EliteMobs does not seek to replace vanilla Minecraft content, but rather build around it.
-As such, players are able to avoid EliteMobs content, and EliteMobs items generally do not affect PvP or vanilla Minecraft combat (the damage and defense bonuses from elite items don't apply outside of combat with EliteMobs)
+The plugin does not aim to replace vanilla Minecraft content but rather complement it, allowing players to opt-out of EliteMobs content if desired.
+EliteMobs items typically do not affect PvP or vanilla Minecraft combat, as their damage and defense bonuses only apply during combat with EliteMobs.

 # EliteMobs Feature Overview